cocos/cocos-docs/en/physics-2d/physics-2d-rigid-body.md

 const velocity = rigidbody.getLinearVelocityFromWorldPoint(worldPoint);
 ```

-Or, pass in a `cc.Vec2` object as the second argument to get the return value inorder to use the cached object to store this value.
+Or, pass in a `cc.Vec2` object as the second argument to get the return value in order to use the cached object to store this value.
 This avoids creating too many objects to improve performance.

 > __Note__: the `get` method of rigidbody provides an out parameter to receive the function return value.